 It can be really hard for children to cope with the loss of a loved one and to process everything they are feeling – not just about their loss but how it is affecting other people around them too.

 Here are some ways to help a child when they are grieving:

 Encourage them to talk

 Encourage your child to talk about their feelings and make sure you do the same.
 Avoid putting on a brave face as your child will feel that they need to do this too and then you’ll be unable to tell how they are coping.
 If you think they are hiding their feelings to protect you, let them know that they don’t need to do this.

 Talk about the person

-It’s also important to encourage your child to talk about the person who has passed away.
-You can talk together about good memories to remember them.
-Encourage them to ask any questions they have too and be open with them.
+Talk about the person who has passed away.
+Share good memories about the person and remember them.
+Encourage them to ask any questions they have and be open with them.

 Help them let out emotions

 Tell them it’s OK to cry and that it actually helps let out the sadness.
 If they are angry, help them to release it in a safe way, including hitting cushions, exercising, shouting (somewhere it’s appropriate to do so) and doing messy paintings or drawings.
 You could also create a zone where your child can go to let out their emotions, which could include familiar toys or other items that help them feel better.

 Make sure your child knows that they are not to blame and that it’s normal to feel different emotions when someone has passed away.
 Show them and let them know you are always there for them, as well as any other family members they are close to.